abdulhaseeb2115/gallery-message-queue-redis-socket/README.md

-# Calo Task
+# Image Gallery with BullMQ Redis and Socket

-This test application was developed for the task provided by Calo.
 The app allows users to create jobs with a simple button click.
 Multiple jobs can be executed in parallel, each taking a random amount of time to complete.
 Upon completion, the job data is sent to the client in real-time using Socket.io.

 The application is built using **React.js** for the frontend and **Node.js/Express.js** for the backend.